iq-eq-us/dot-io/README.md

 # Introduction

-dot i/o is a testing/training tool for Keyboard users.
+Dot I/O is a free, open source, web based training tool designed to forever change the way we learn to type.

+Instead of measuring digital literacy with a single, all encompassing metric (words per minute), Dot I/O will measure your progress via six multivariate metrics: (tWPM, sWPM, ChM, CPM, StM, CM).
+These complementary metrics are designed to allow you to calibrate and track progress in a way that is meaningful to your specific goals, and to help you build a custom HCI profile that's just as unique as you are.
+With Dot I/O, you're more than just a number :crashWave: dot i/o is a testing/training tool for Keyboard users.
 It allows these users to practing their typing, trigrams, and chording.

+Dot I/O features some cutting-edge capabilities especially designed for the next generation of intelligent peripherals.
+Dot I/O is the first ever training tool with the ability to utilize the CCOS Serial API to establish a direct connection to your device while you practice.
+This means custom tailored practice sessions can be automatically generated from your embedded memory & history, that your custom constituent chord inputs can be highlighted on a virtual device in real-time, and that you can access advanced configuration options for your device directly inside of the web interface.
+That's just what is already available, and only scratches the surface of what will be possible.

 # Join Our Discord
 To join our active discord please click the like below